WOOT!

 Equipment FAQs

 The Outdoor Center will provide all the group camping equipment.
-The essentials that you will need to bring include a backpack, sleeping bag, sleeping pad, headlamp and personal clothing.
+The essentials that you will need to bring include a backpack, sleeping bag, sleeping pad, headlamp, and personal clothing.
 After registration you will receive a detailed equipment list outlining every item that we will provide as well as personal items that you will need for that trip.

 The Outdoor Center has a limited number of rental items.
 We ask that if you currently own any of the required items that you please provide them yourself to ensure that those who need the gear have access to it!
-If you require rental equipment you can reserve this after you are registered for your trip!

 Certainly!
-One of the best parts about your WOOT Experience is being able to share your memories with family and friends.
+One of the best parts about your WOOT experience is being able to share your memories with family and friends.
 Given the variability in weather, we do not recommend bringing anything fancy that may be damaged.

 Trip Assignments, Payment, Refunds FAQs